 IngramSpark offers similar paid services to BookBaby.

-It is a full-service publisher that specialises in the worldwide distribution of print books.
+It is a full-service publisher.
+It specialises in the worldwide distribution of print books.

-Again, this company might be a choice for an author who would prefer to outsource the publishing process.
+This company might be a choice for an author who prefers to outsource the publishing process.

 Blurb Recommended by ALLi